 3.2 Plant functional trait associations with burn severities

 We used the envfit function to explore differences in functional traits associated with burn severities based on vegetation community compositions (Figure 1, Table 3).
 Species composition differences across burn severities are correlated to differences in height, resprouting ability, and SLA.
 Resprouting influenced species composition across burn gradients the most, such that this trait explained the most variability in understory communities between plots and treatments.
 SLA increased across plots with the presence of fire and fire severity, whereas increasing plant height showed strongest associations with low-severity plots.
-Seed mass was not significantly correlated with any plots across burn severities (Table 3).Vegetative cover in unburned and low-severity plots was overwhelmingly dominated by grass species, whereas average relative forb cover in high-severity plots was greater than 50%.
+Seed mass was not significantly correlated with any plots across burn severities (Table 3).

+Although we did not include functional or nativity groups in our envfit analysis, we found significant differences in the abundances of these groups across the severity gradient.
+Vegetative cover in unburned and low-severity plots was overwhelmingly dominated by grass species, whereas average relative forb cover in high-severity plots was greater than 50%.
 Increasing fire severity was also associated with increased woody species (shrubs and trees) abundance (Figure 2a).
 Additionally, exotic species cover increased with burn severity; the mean relative cover of exotic species in the unburned, low-, and high-severity plots was <1%, 3.5%, and 39.7% respectively (Figure 2b).
 Some indicator species, such as Elymus elymoides—associated with high-severity fires—had higher average cover in unburned and low-severity sites.
 However, because indicator species analysis measures both abundance and site fidelity, Elymus elymoides was identified as an indicator of high-severity fire due to its consistent abundance and relative scarcity across plots in unburned and low-severity conditions (De Cáceres & Legendre, 2009).